 Attendance: It is very important that your child be here every day of school, as it is very difficult to get them caught up when they have missed a full day’s instruction.
 We are working very hard to learn all we can in order to score our very best on the OCCT at the end of the school year.

-Assignment sheets: Every day your child is given time to write down everything we did that day on their Assignment sheet.
+Agendas: Every day your child is given time to write down everything we did that day in their Agenda.
 If they have completed the assignment in class, they are to put a check mark beside it so you as the parent know that they have completed it.
 If there is no check mark, then they need to complete that assignment at home and turn it in the next day.

 Homework: I will do my best not to assign a lot of homework.
 The way I see it, they’ve been in school all day long, and when they get home they need a break.
-That said, there will be times that your child has homework, if they didn’t complete an assignment in class.
+That said, in the beginning, I will require that they practice their multiplication facts every night.
+Additionaly, there will be times that your child has homework if they didn’t complete an assignment in class.
 I give them plenty of time to work in class to complete all assignments so if they have played around, talked or just didn’t do their work in class, then they will need to take it home, complete it and turn it in the next day.

 Behavior: I am a huge fan of respect!
 I believe every adult deserves to be respected by a child, that’s just how I was raised.
 I also believe every child deserves the respect of their elders in return, that’s also how I was raised.
 I have, and will continue to, respect your child and ask that they respect me in return.
 I don’t have time in the day to deal with constant behavioral issues such as impulsive behaviors, constant talking, being up out of the seat, interrupting, focus issues or poor attitudes.
 So if any of these things are addressed at conference or sent home in note form about your child, please take care of that situation at home.
 We have such an enormous amount of information and curriculum to get thru every day that I need every minute I can get for instruction time.
 I need your support in the behavior area, in order for this school year to run as smoothly as possible.
 Listed are the 4 Rules that apply in my classroom: